CDCgov/prime-simplereport/README.md

 ## TODOS

 - establish a workflow where you can add depedencies (via `npm install <dependency>`) without having to manually stop the container, rebuild, and restart.
-- distinguish between

-## DEPLOY
+## DEPLOY (staging env)

+1. Build the appp

    > cd frontend
-> npm run build (not actually sure if this is necessary)
+   > npm run build

+2. Sign into cloud.gov
    > cf login -a api.fr.cloud.gov --sso

+Connect to the `dhs-prototype` org and the `usds-prime` space

+3. Deploy
-> cf push prime-intput-frontend
+   > cf push

 # EVERYTHING BELOW THIS IS BOILER-PLACE CREATE-REACT APP